wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 I doubt anybody at the 5th level listened to what I had to say here.
 If you did, shoot me an e-mail.
-My hope is that you've found it helpful and maybe got a little bit of distress and a bit of motivation, and you'll enter the Open Source ladder and start climbing up.
+My hope is that you've found it helpful and maybe got a little bit of distress.
+A bit of motivation, and that you'll enter the Open Source ladder and start climbing up.
 Good luck and e-mail me about how it's going.